Niche-538/Bitcoin-Mining/README.md

 ### Conclusions and Results

-* Size of the work unit that you determined results in the best performance for your implementation and an explanation of how you determined it.
+1. Size of the work unit that you determined results in the best performance for your implementation and an explanation of how you determined it.
 The size of the work unit refers to the number of sub-problems that a worker gets in a single request from the boss.

-* The result of running your program for input 4
+2. The result of running your program for input 4
-  <pre>3> server:main(4).
+  <pre>> server:main(4).
     ok
     Actor ID: <0.95.0> Output: "a.patil:2007383"  "0000a12895ccd9feefb8639c5b4e834380395f907c9f3d12927ee4c538b02f54"
     Actor ID: <0.98.0> Output: "a.patil:8011357"  "000004e29805e12006c1f82c290101ad17ff37347aa2b700efc08191d194a9da"